CMU-313/spring24-nodebb-wildcats/UserGuide.md

 5. Make another post by following step 2.
 6. This time, do NOT check the **Anonymize Your Post** checkbox.
 7. Click **Submit** to make the post, and see that your username shows as normal.

+We are aware that clicking the anonymous checkbox does not always properly hide the poster's name and we are working on a fix, thank you for your understanding!

 ## AUTOMATED TESTING